About the Journal

 The mission of the European Journal for Qualitative Research in Psychotherapy (EJQRP) is to provide an accessible forum for research that advances the theory and practice of psychotherapy and supports practitioner-led research.

 We, the Editorial Team, appreciate the limitations that currently govern opportunities for research and academic scholarship, including restricted access to international research journals.
 The hope is that the freely available, online format will help make research more widely available to practitioners.

-We aim to be open and inclusive.
-We are interested in any aspects of qualitative research which aims to explore psychotherapeutic practice, whether in Europe or further afield.
-We welcome contributions from diverse methodological and theoretical standpoints, as well as relevant literature reviews, critical explorations of methodology and philosophical research.
+The journal offers a space for any qualitative research which aims to explore psychotherapeutic practice, whether in Europe or further afield.
+We welcome contributions from different methodological and theoretical standpoints, as well as relevant literature reviews, critical explorations of methodology and philosophical research.
 Submissions of qualitative empirical research examples are particularly encouraged towards evolving a robust pool of 'practice based evidence'.
 We do not charge fees for submissions/publications.

 We also wish to encourage dialogue and debate within our relatively young profession.
 As we see it, this involves not only exploring the richness of psychotherapy practice but also supporting and challenging one another.
 To this end, the Editorial Team will try to make themselves available to positively encourage a new generation of writers/researchers to share their research experience.
 If you have an idea for a possible article but you are unsure about how to proceed, please feel free to contact us.